Pleasant Prairie voters to decide $1.6 million public safety referendum on April 5

 People are also reading…

 According to the resolution, the referendum would be binding.
-Thus, a “yes” vote would allow the Village Board to exceed the state-imposed levy limits to pay for the additional personnel.
+A majority “yes” vote will allow the Village Board to exceed the state-imposed levy limits to pay for the additional personnel.
 The increased levy would apply in an ongoing basis thereafter by including it in the base used to calculate the levy limit going forward.
-A “no” vote does not allow the Village Board to exceed the levy limits for additional staff and both public safety departments would continue as currently staffed.
+A “no” vote does not allow the Village Board to exceed the levy limits for additional staff.
+Both public safety departments would continue as currently staffed.

-The survey results also revealed that 55 percent of residents who responded favored a referendum to allow the village to increase local property taxes to fund public safety.
-In addition, more than 60 percent encouraged the village to explore additional funding options to maintain the current level of services, rather than reducing services to balance the budget.
+The survey also revealed that 55% of residents who responded favored a referendum to allow the village to increase local property taxes to fund public safety.
+In addition, more than 60% encouraged the village to explore additional funding options to maintain the current level of services, rather than reducing services to balance the budget.

 Thiel said the effect on property taxes collected in 2023 would be an increase of $42 per $100,000 of assessed property value.
 According to data on Pleasant Prairie presented during the meeting, the village currently spends about $183 per capita on fire and rescue services and $210 per capita on law enforcement.